danielzgsilva/MonoDepthAttacks/README.md

 `python eval.py --dataset nyu --model adabins --resume /path/to/model --attack pgd --epsilon 3 --iterations 7 --loss l1`
 `python eval.py --dataset kitti --model dpt --resume /path/to/model --attack mifgsm --targeted True  --move_target 1.0`

-(Note that the above are simply examples and do not necesarily result in optimal performance)
+(Note that the above are simply examples and do not necessarily result in optimal performance)

 List of available arguments:
 - **--num_agents** | number of agents to spawn into the world